Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 Hence for a SIC-rigged totally umbilical null hypersurface $(M,g,N)\to(\Bm(c),\bg)$ with $B=\rho g$ and $A_N=\varphi\sn$, the product $\varphi\rho^2$ is constant on each leaf of the screen distribution.
 It is noteworthy that a closed rigging with conformal screen distribution is a SIC-rigging.

-\begin{cor} Let $x:(M,g,N)\to(\Bm(c),\bg)$ be a null hypersurface endowed with a closed rigging with conformal screen distribution with $A_N=\varphi\sn$.
-If $M$ is totally umbilical with $B=\rho g$ then, $\rho$ and $\varphi$ are constants on each (connected) leaf of the screen distribution. \end{cor}
+\begin{corollary} Let $x:(M,g,N)\to(\Bm(c),\bg)$ be a null hypersurface endowed with a closed rigging with conformal screen distribution with $A_N=\varphi\sn$.
+If $M$ is totally umbilical with $B=\rho g$ then, $\rho$ and $\varphi$ are constants on each (connected) leaf of the screen distribution. \end{corollary}

 \begin{proof} By Lemma \ref{cc}, the rotation $1-$form vanishes on the screen distribution and equation (\ref{geqs15}) become

 Now, if $M$ is totally umbilical then by using the above equation, one shows that $\rho$ is constant on each leaf of the screen distribution.
 It follows that $\varphi$ also is constant on each leaf of the screen distribution, since it is the case for $\varphi\rho^2$. \end{proof}